jborgers/PMD-jPinpoint-rules/README.md

 We didn't find these checks in other places, like the the standard PMD, FindBugs/Spotbugs, Checkstyle or Sonar rules.
 If you find duplicates of existing ones, please let us know.
-Some of the rules are candidates for contribution to the PMD standard rules.
+We offered these rules to the PMD-team for inclusion in the standard rules and we were warmly welcomed.
+We are currently working with them to merge the jpinpoint rules.
+You don't have to wait for that, you can already use these as custom rules right now.
-These jpinpoint rules can be run from the command-line using the PMD tool, from your favorite development environment with a PMD-plugin, or in SonarQube after packaging them as Sonar plugin.
+The jpinpoint rules can be run from the command-line using the PMD tool, from your favorite development environment with a PMD-plugin, or in SonarQube after packaging them as Sonar plugin.

 ## See also